matigramirez/Parsec/README.md

 var item = Item.ReadFromCSV("Item.csv");
 ```

-More samples in the [samples section](https://github.com/matigramirez/Parsec/tree/main/samples).
+More examples are in the [samples](https://github.com/matigramirez/Parsec/tree/main/samples) directory.
+Examples for C++ developers can be found [here](https://github.com/kurtraburn/parsec-samples).